outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

-    - generate structures of difference (like 'difference sequences') and apply as components of workflows
+    - generate structures of difference (like 'difference sequences') and apply as components of workflows (similar to applying interaction structures, solution structures, optimization structures, relevance structures, or not-error structures)
       - solution success cause: this works bc in order to get from problem to solution, you have to apply differences to the problem/solution until theyre equivalent, bc they start as different, which is the problem
         - a difference can be an error type:
           - a value is different from another value, like an expected/required value